-South Carolina property owners have a duty to ensure that their property is safe and secure.
-This duty includes making sure that lawful visitors are reasonably safe from attacks.
-If a property owner fails to fulfill that duty, and you or your loved one suffers injury due to the owner’s negligent security, you may have the right to bring a premises liability lawsuit.
+South Carolina property owners including apartment owners, hotel owners, nightclub owners and retail business owners have a duty to ensure that their properties are safe and secure.
+They have an obligation to ensure that lawful visitors are reasonably safe from attacks.
+If a property owner fails to fulfill that duty, and you or your loved one suffers an injury due to the property owner’s failure to provide adequate security, you may have the right to bring a premises liability lawsuit.

 These cases often involve owners of commercial property such as: